shanuv000/vk_blog/TWITTER_INTEGRATION.md

 }
 ```

+Notes:

+- Server-side in-memory caching with in-flight request deduplication is applied.
+- On 429, if a stale cache entry exists, the API serves it with `stale: true`.

 ### GET /api/twitter/user/[username]

 Fetch recent tweets from a user.

 **Parameters:**

 - `count` (query): Number of tweets (default: 10, max: 100)

 ```javascript